-The 100% MBR extract is processed by a side model.
-This side model computes a starting matrix for year ni-1.
-This starting matrix contains the four initial benefit matrices, constructed using the most recent data.
-For a given year of the projection period, the average benefit matrix is updated from its previous year's value incrementing each benefit amount (PIA or MBA) by one year of age and increasing it by a cost of living adjustment (COLA) and by the appropriate post entitlement factor

-(see section "Post-entitlement adjustments") for males and females.
+For a given year of the projection period, the average benefit matrix is updated from its previous year's value incrementing each benefit amount (PIA or MBA) by one year of age and increasing it by a cost of living adjustment (COLA) and by the appropriate post entitlement factor (see section "Post-entitlement adjustments") for men and women.
 Adjusted age 94 benefits and age 95+ benefits are averaged, based on the respective number of beneficiaries in current pay in the prior year, to get the new average benefit for age 95+.
 DI conversion benefits are handled similarly, except the average conversion benefit for each age 66 through 67 is combined (as a weighted average) between the number of DI worker beneficiaries at age NRA-1 in the prior year (computed in subprocess 3.2) and the number of DI conversions of age NRA-1 already receiving benefits as a DI conversion case, if any (provided by subprocess 3.3).